Hey guys, it’s Puspanjali!

 Eventually, in the spring semester of my sophomore year at Furman, I studied abroad in Copenhagen, Denmark, where I made memories that I would remember for a lifetime.
 I want to share those memories with you, so read along if you want to discover Copenhagen with me!

 My first few days in Copenhagen were a complete culture shock.
 I had to learn to live in the middle of a city for the first time in my life.
 I didn’t know how to use the metro or bus transportation to explore different parts of the city, so I got lost more times than I can count.
-I had to use google translate to buy groceries and convert USD to DKK, the Danish Krone.
-But slowly, little by little, I learned, adapted, and began to explore the city I would call home for the next four months.
+Google Translate became my best friend when buying groceries and converting US Dollars (USD) to the Danish Krone (DKK).
+Little by little, I learned, adapted, and began to explore the city I would call home for the next four months.

 Throughout my time in Denmark, I visited many palaces, cathedrals, art museums, stores, gardens, and restaurants in Copenhagen.
 My newly-made friends became my travel buddies as we explored not only the city, but Denmark as a whole, as well as many countries in Europe.
 Some of my favorite things that I did in the city included going to Tivoli, which is an amusement park with gorgeous floral landscaping, and going to the Botanical Garden, where everything was luscious green in the middle of Scandinavian winter.
 I also enjoyed strolling in the Rosenborg Castle, and admiring the artworks displayed in the Statens Museum for Kunst.